Dez Caught It: Second half

 Getting the ball back to start the second half, the Packers continued on offense but quickly had to punt after five plays.
-Dallas took over, but running back DeMarco Murray fumbled at the Cowboys' 41-yard line on a tackle by Julius Peppers; the fumble was recovered by Datone Jones at the Dallas 44-yard line.
+The Cowboys took over, but running back DeMarco Murray fumbled at the Cowboys' 41-yard line on a tackle by Julius Peppers; the fumble was recovered by Datone Jones at the Cowboys' 44-yard line.
 The Packers took advantage of the miscue, with Crosby hitting a 30-yard field goal a few plays later to put the score at 14–13.
-Dallas then proceeded to drive 80 yards in just 6 plays, including a 26-yard run by Murray to the 1-yard line.
-On the next play, Murray scored, increasing Dallas's lead to 21–13.
-Green Bay responded with its own long scoring drive; after a holding penalty on the kick-off return, the Packers started at their own 10-yard line.
+The Cowboys then proceeded to drive 80 yards in just 6 plays, including a 26-yard run by Murray to the 1-yard line.
+On the next play, Murray scored, increasing the Cowboys' lead to 21–13.
+The Packers responded with its own long scoring drive; after a holding penalty on the kick-off return, the Packers started at their own 10-yard line.
 They drove 90 yards in 7 plays, capped off by a 46-yard touchdown pass to Davante Adams.
 After choosing to attempt an extra point instead of a two-point conversion, the score stood at 21–20 to end the 3rd quarter.
 On the next Cowboys' drive, Romo took two consecutive sacks from Nick Perry, which resulted in the Cowboys punting back to the Packers.
 From their own 20, Rodgers engineered an 8-play, 80-yard drive, connecting on a 13-yard pass to Richard Rodgers to put the Packers in the lead, 26–21.
 Green Bay attempted a two-point conversion, which failed.
-With the Cowboys taking over from their own 18, their drive started with a 30-yard run by Murray to the Dallas 48.
-A Joseph Randle run, a 10-yard pass to Bryant, and a 2-yard Murray run put Dallas at the Green Bay 38-yard line.
+With the Cowboys taking over from their own 18, their drive started with a 30-yard run by Murray to the Cowboys' 48-yard line.
+A Joseph Randle run, a 10-yard pass to Bryant, and a 2-yard Murray run put the Cowboys at the Packers' 38-yard line.
 After being sacked by Mike Neal, Romo connected with Cole Beasley for a 9-yard completion, making it 4th down with 2 yards to go.